vadikgo/nginx-lua-healthcheck/readme.md

 # Nginx based healthcheck for external services

-Use openresty nginx for simple healthchek for multiple sites
+Use LUA nginx for a simple healthchek for multiple sites

 ## Run in docker example